Sexual Assault

 Types of Sexual Offenses

-• Incest - Non-forcible sexual intercourse between persons who are related to each other within the degree wherein marriage is prohibited by law.
+incapacity. - Incest - Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-• Statutory Rape- Non-forcible sexual intercourse with a person who is under statutory age of consent.
+- Statutory Rape- Sexual intercourse with a person who is under statutory age of consent.

 Sexual assault can happen to anyone regardless of gender, age, ability, sexual orientation, gender identity, socioeconomic status or race.

-• Call a friend, a family member, or someone else you trust and ask her or him to stay with you.
+- Call a friend, family member, or someone else you trust and ask them to stay with you.

-• Preserve all physical evidence of the assault.
-Do not shower, bathe or douche.
-If possible do not urinate, eat, drink liquids, take any medications, smoke or brush your teeth if oral contact took place.
-Save all of the clothing you were wearing at the time of the assault.
-Place each item of clothing in a separate paper bag.
+- Going to the hospital for a forensic exam and preserving all physical evidence.
+If possible do not shower, bathe, urinate, eat, drink liquids, take any medications, smoke or brush your teeth if oral contact took place.
+Save all the clothing they were wearing and place each item in a separate paper bag.
 Do not use plastic bags.
 Do not clean any clothing garments.
-If the crime occurred in the victim's home, the victim should not clean or straighten until the police have had an opportunity to collect evidence.
+If the incident occurred in the home of person who was harmed, they should not clean or straighten until the police have an opportunity to collect evidence.

-• If you suspect that you may have been given a rape drug, ask the clinician where you receive medical care to take a urine sample.
-Rape drugs, such as Rohypnol and GSB, are more likely to be detected in the urine than in blood.
+- If you suspect that you may have been given a drug, ask the clinician where you receive medical care to take a urine sample.
+Drugs, such as Rohypnol and GSB, are more likely to be detected in the urine than in blood.

-• Following an incident, victims are encouraged to make a report to campus or local police.
-If an individual needs assistance in notifying authorities, university officials will assist them in doing so.
-Filing a police report does not obligate prosecution, but does provide the opportunity for the collection of evidence, investigation into the allegations and makes legal action possible.
+- Following an incident, person who was harmed is encouraged to make a report to campus or local police.
+If an individual needs assistance in notifying authorities, university officials can assist them in doing so.
+Filing a police report does not oblige prosecution but does provide the opportunity for the collection of evidence, investigation into the allegations and make legal action possible.
 The earlier an incident is reported the easier it is to collect valuable evidence.
-Further reporting the crime can help you regain a sense of personal power and control and can also help to ensure the safety of other potential victims.
+Further, reporting the crime can help the individual regain a sense of personal power and control and can also help to ensure the safety of others.

-• Victims have the option of keeping their report of sexual assault in complete confidence, protecting their right to anonymity, when making a report through the University Student Counseling or FEAP for employees and Health Care/Student Health.
-When reporting to anyone other than the University Student Counseling or FEAP for employees and Health Care/Student Health individuals are obligated to forward the information on to the university Title IX coordinator for investigation and to UNMC security/police for investigation/statistical collection.
+- The person who was harmed has the option of keeping their report of sexual assault in complete confidence, protecting their right to anonymity, when making a report through the University Student Counseling or FEAP for employees and Health Care/Student Health.
+However, when reporting to other individuals at the University, the individual is expected to promptly report conduct that may violate the University’s Sexual Misconduct Policy to the Title IX Coordinator.
+In addition, they are expected to report conduct that may also violate criminal law to both the Title IX Coordinator and to local law enforcement.

-• Write down as much as you can remember about the circumstances of the assault, including a description of the assailant.
+- Write down as much as they can remember about the circumstances of the incident, including a description of the person who sexually assaulted them.

-• Talk with a confidential advocate who is trained to assist sexual assault victims with the emotional and physical impacts of the assault.
-Advocates are available 24-hours a day, 365 days a year.
-Our student and employee resource lists provide local contact information for help centers, advocates and student/employee counselors.
+- Talk with a confidential advocate who is trained to assist individuals who have experienced sexual assault with the emotional and physical impacts of the assault.
+Advocates are available 24 hours a day, 365 days a year.
+The University student and employee resource lists provide local contact information for help centers, advocates and student and employee counselors.

 Title IX Coordinator